Stages of Life (The Internal Monads)by DAVID GREGG

 Typically occurs between the age of 65-75 (but sometimes as early as age 56)

 The fifth monad marks the stage in life when the soul looks back at the fruits of its labor.
-An assessment of the life occurs, where the roads both traveled and those not taken are either joyfully or painfully reviewed.
-What was accomplished and what was not are then duly noted -- ideally without feelings of regret and with a genuine appreciation for the lessons learned.
+An assessment of the life occurs, where the roads both traveled and not taken are joyfully or painfully reviewed.
+What was accomplished and what was not are then duly noted — ideally without feelings of regret and with a genuine appreciation for the lessons learned.

 Although some souls use the review as a period to pass judgment on what they did and what others did to them (the negative pole of EVALUATION), self-immolation is not the most productive use of this stage.
-This monad is already prone to bouts of depression, partly due to dreams gone unfulfilled and the vitality of youth lost in past sunsets, so care must be taken not to swamp the benefits of this rite of passage with excessive negativity.
+This monad is already prone to bouts of depression, due to dreams gone unfulfilled and the vitality of youth lost in past sunsets, so take care not to swamp the benefits of this rite of passage with excessive negativity.

 Making the most of the fifth monad is most comfortable for those that view the theatrics of their earlier life with a humbleness toward the hurdles once faced, as well as with a playful spirit that welcomes the joy and laughter they once knew (the positive pole of APPRECIATION).

-The fifth monad is a highly creative stage, where the reality of the earlier life is somewhat malleable on retrospect and can be re-envisioned in a way that ramps up the joyful memories and smooths over the sharp edges.
-The goal is not to be in denial of what transpired during the lifetime, but to realize that the life is still evolving, and perceptions of old events can change.
-Perceptions can be re-framed, for instance, in creative ways that bring more light into those previously darkened corners.
+The fifth monad is a highly creative stage, where in retrospect, the reality of the earlier life is malleable and can be re-envisioned in ways that ramp up the joyful memories and smooth over the sharp edges.
+The goal is not to be in denial of what transpired during the lifetime, but to realize that the life is still evolving and perceptions of old events can change if you reframe your perceptions in creative ways that bring more light into those darkened corners.

-Imagine painting the arc of the life on a giant canvas.
+Imagine painting, for instance, the arc of the life on a giant canvas.
 The new colors selected are not an attempt to hide painful secrets, but to add healthier perspectives to what occurred long ago, and in the process, stimulate healing.
 This makes room for new life goals.